MelanieLinares/portfolio-new/site/content/post/stayonline-eu.md

 <div class="first">

-  ## Creating a plan to help users find a product quickly
+  ## Creating a plan to help online consumers find products quickly and globally
   In 2015 Stay Online made the transition from a US business to an international one.
 The company opened a shipping and manufacturing location in the Czech Republic.
-This new manufacturing location would need to take orders for the existing product line as well as new products.
-The new site would apply internationalization and global UX so new EU customers could handle orders.
+Stay Online wanted a dedicated website to funnl in EU-specific orders before planning a merged site in the future.
+The new site would apply internationalization and global UX patterns.

   ### The baseline:
-  💡 Sales associates noticed an increase in international customers with specific power cord needs that Stay Online could not provide.
-Sales associates noticed several new and previous re-occurring customers were discontinuing their accounts due to shipping costs when shipping to the EU.
+  💡 Sales associates noticed an increase in international customers with specific power cord needs that Stay Online could not provide given the high shipping costs when exporting.

   ### The goal:
-  🏁 users (internal and external) find products more efficiently
+  🏁 increase the number of sales to the EU and help these users find products they can use quickly

   [Skip to the results](post/stayonline-eu/#final)